Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Results

 \section{Results}

 In this study, we accomplished the automated construction of a KG of nuclear fusion energy that comprehensively represents the domain knowledge contained in 8358 scientific abstracts.
 To the best of our knowledge, this is the first KG in the domain of nuclear fusion energy.
-The graph structure is summarized in tables \ref{Nodes-Relationship-table} and contains 108811 nodes and 718335 links. \footnote{The KG is available upon request: andrea.loreti@stfc.ac.uk}
+The graph structure is summarized in tables \ref{Nodes-Relationship-table} and contains 108811 nodes and 718335 links (for the dataset of categorized entities see \cite{FusionKnowledgeDataset}).

-Assessing the performance of a RAG (or KG-RAG) system is complex, as it requires evaluating both retrieval accuracy and the faithfulness and correctness of generated responses, e.g., \cite{saadfalcon2024ares} and \cite{Yu_2025}.
-The interplay between RAG components, and the potential influence of the KG, make an exhaustive study of RAG performances beyond the scope of this work.
-However, we conducted two evaluation experiments as follows.
-First, we randomly selected $10$ abstracts and used ChatGPT to generate a specific question for each, simulating queries from field experts.
-We then examined the KG-RAG output to determine whether the corresponding abstracts were among the retrieved sources.
+Assessing the performance of a RAG (or KG-RAG) system requires evaluating both retrieval accuracy and the faithfulness and correctness of generated responses, e.g., \cite{saad-falcon-etal-2024-ares} and \cite{Yu_2025}.
+An exhaustive study of RAG performances is beyond the scope of this work.
+However, we conducted two evaluation experiments.
+First, we randomly selected $10$ abstracts and used ChatGPT to generate one question each, simulating queries from field experts.
+We then checked whether the right abstract appeared among the retrieved sources.
 In this experiment, the correct abstract was consistently ranked as the top result.

 Next, we generated a set of $50$ questions using a system prompt designed to simulate queries from different kinds of personas \footnote{We used Ragas: https://docs.ragas.io/en/v0.1.21/index.html}.
-These questions were less specific, typically shorter, and contained typos or colloquial phrases.
+These questions were less specific, shorter, and contained typos or colloquial phrases.
 The retrieval accuracy for this broader set was $\simeq 50\%$.
-However, in all but one case, the retrieved documents remained highly relevant to the corresponding queries.
+However, in all but one case, the retrieved documents remained highly relevant to the corresponding queries showing the system capabilities to consistently surface relevant information.

 It must be noted that for all generated answers, a list of correct references is provided which links to the original text sources via URL.
 This result addresses a well-known problem associated with LLMs, specifically the issue of referencing the text source used in answer generation.
 In fact, even top-performing models currently available have been found to provide unsupported statements or incorrect, conflicting citations \cite{wu2024llmsciterelevantmedical}.